adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/03-http/01-introduction.md

 - Session module to store and read session values.
 - Template engine object to render views in context of current request, and much more.

 You also can attach additional properties to the context.
-For example: A multitenant application can preload tenant details inside a middleware and then pass is around using the request context.
+For example: A multitenant application can preload tenant details inside a middleware and then pass it around using the request context.

 ### Reference to Context